myselfscrum/kochessenz-recipes/content/english/post/002-04-02-pfannengeruhrter-bulgur-mit-lachs-und-krautern.md

 ---
-title: Pfannengerührter Bulgur mit Lachs und Kräutern
+title: Stir-fried Bulgur with Salmon and Herbs
-slug: bulgur-mit-lachs
+slug: bulgur-with-salmon
 date: 2010-04-02
 image: images/post/bulgur-mit-lachs.webp
 categories:
-  - dinner-for-x
+  - dinner for x
 type: regular
 tags:
   - bulgur
   - butter
-  - knoblauch
+  - garlic
-  - kreuzkümmel
+  - cumin
-  - lachs
+  - salmon
-  - minze
+  - mint
-  - petersilie
+  - parsley
-  - tomate
+  - tomato
 ---

-Karfreitag gibt es Fisch, so war das schon immer , und so wollen wir es auch weiterhin halten - ein einfaches Essen, das trotzdem gut schmeckt.
-Heute in einer Variante mit Bulgur und Kräutern.
+On Good Friday we have fish, that's how it has always been, and that's how we want to keep it - a simple meal that still tastes good.
+Today in a variant with bulgur and herbs.

-Zuerst bereite ich die Zutaten für das Bulgur vor
+First I prepare the ingredients for the bulgur

-* 100g Bulgur
+* 100g bulgur
-* 3 Tomaten, abgeschreckt, gepellt und gehackt
+* 3 tomatoes, rinsed, peeled and chopped
-* 2 Knoblauchzehen, fein gehackt
+* 2 cloves of garlic, finely chopped
-* 1 TL Kreuzkümmel, germörsert
+* 1 teaspoon cumin, ground
-* 1/2 TL Piment d'Espelette
+* 1/2 tsp piment d'Espelette
-* ein Schuss Rotwein
+* a dash of red wine
-* 100 ml Wasser
+* 100 ml water
-* etwas Zucker
+* a little sugar
-* 1 TL Weinessig
+* 1 tsp wine vinegar
-* Pfeffer
+* pepper
-* Salz
+* salt

-Den Bulgur schwitze ich mit dem Kreuzkümmel und dem Knoblauch an, dann kommen die gehackten Tomaten und der Rotwein hinzu.
-Jetzt wird immer wieder gerührt, und nach und nach kommt das Wasser dazu.
-Mit Pfeffer und Salz abschmecken.
-Nach 15 Minuten ist er gar.
+I sweat the bulgur with the cumin and the garlic, then I add the chopped tomatoes and the red wine.
+Now stir again and again, and gradually add the water.
+Season to taste with pepper and salt.
+After 15 minutes it is cooked.

-Zur gleichen Zeit gebe ich den Lachs in die heiße Grillpfanne und brate ihn für 2 Minuten an.
-Dann bepinsele ich ihn mit ein wenig zerlassener Butter und er kommt für eine Viertelstunde in den auf 80° vorgeheizten Ofen.
-Ich habe schottischen Biolachs gekauft, bei dieser Garmethode bleibt er sehr hell.
+At the same time I put the salmon in the hot grill pan and fry it for 2 minutes.
+Then I brush it with a little melted butter and it goes into the oven preheated to 80° for fifteen minutes.
+I bought organic Scottish salmon, with this cooking method it stays very bright.

-Die letzten verbleibenden Minuten bis beide Bestandteile zeitgleich fertig sind verbringe ich mit dem Putzen von
+The last remaining minutes until both ingredients are ready at the same time I spend cleaning

-*1 Handvoll glatte Petersile
+*1 handful of flat leaf parsley
-* 4 Stängel Minze
+*4 stalks of mint

-und außerdem rühre ich eine Joghurtsauce an aus
+and also I stir a yogurt sauce from

-* 150 g Joghurt
+* 150 g yogurt
-* Saft von 1/2 Limette
+* juice of 1/2 lime
-* 1 EL Holunderblütensirup
+* 1 tablespoon elderflower syrup

-Diese Joghurtsauce passt sehr gut zu den Kräutern.
-Für den Bulgur ist sie ein wenig flüssig, da hätte ich griechischen Joghurt nehmen müssen.
-Sehr fein, nach einer guten halben Stunde ist alles fertig.
+This yogurt sauce goes very well with the herbs.
+It is a bit runny for the bulgur, I would have had to use Greek yogurt.
+Very fine, after a good half hour everything is ready.

-Und - ich hab widerstanden und das Gericht nicht Bulgurotto genannt!
+And - I resisted and did not call the dish Bulgurotto!

-> bulgur with grilled salmon, mint and parsley yoghurt
+> bulgur with grilled salmon, mint and parsley yogurt